 6.6 to 7.0 | 7.2 to 7.8 | 7.9 to 8.4 |

-What you should do when the pH level of your swimming pool water is too high?
+What should you do when the pH level of your swimming pool water is too high?
 Apart from testing or checking your pH levels, there are times when you may have to increase or lower your pH levels.
-In order for you to correctly adjust the pH levels in your swimming pools and spas, you need to conduct an acid demand and a base demand test.
+For you to correctly adjust the pH levels in your swimming pools and spas, you need to conduct an acid demand and a base demand test.

 This is an extremely important procedure - which is designed to help you make the correct adjustment to the pH level of your pool water.
 Once you have done your pH test, you will keep the water sample.
 At this point, you will add either a base or acid demand solution to determine the amount of acid or soda ash you will need for your adjustment.

-The number of drops that it took to reached the desired color is recorded.
-Upon your results, you will refer to your chemical dosing chart which will tell how much soda ash you have to add.
+The number of drops that it took to reach the desired color is recorded.
+Upon your results, you will refer to your chemical dosing chart which will tell how much soda ash you must add.

 Meanwhile, if there is a need for you to decrease the pH level of your pool water, then you will add the acid demand solution instead.
 Once more, this procedure is done drop-by-drop, until the desired color is achieved.